deatwisedog/workflow_templates_itk/README.md

 [EzGif](https://ezgif.com/png-to-webp) has free tools for changing resolution, compressing, and converting file types.
 Use whatever tool you are comfortable with.

+> [!TIP]
+>
+> Convert to webp first, then resize to a smaller resolution.
+You can maintain high quality and still get near 95% reduction if e.g., converting from png.

 ### 6 — Rename and Move Files

 Give the workflow a filename that has no spaces, dots, or special characters.
 Then rename the thumbnail file(s) to match, but with a counter suffix.